-In Lesson One, we studied the background to the Book of Revelation and surveyed the first chapter.
-We learned that the Apostle John wrote Revelation while being held as a prisoner on the island of Patmos.
+In Lesson One, we learned that the Apostle John wrote Revelation while being held as a prisoner on the island of Patmos.
 The Lord prepared him for receiving a series of visions which he was instructed to write down on a scroll.
 This scroll was then to be sent to seven churches in Asia Minor, all of which were on a circuit road from Ephesus.
-In his initial vision, John saw the glorified Jesus Christ symbolically portrayed.
+In his initial vision, John saw the glorified Jesus Christ, symbolically portrayed.
 Christ was said to be in the midst of the seven golden lampstands, each lampstand representing one of the seven churches to whom he wrote.
 Christ was also in command of seven stars, each representing an angel associated with one of the churches.
 This was in preparation for the messages that the Lord wanted to give to these seven churches.